bjoern-hempel/js-storage-manager/README.md

 ## The next steps

-### What is the easiest way to use StorageManager?
+### How to use the StorageManager in the easiest way

 ```javascript
 var sm = new StorageManager('namespace');